2022 IEEE Aerospace Conference Author Presentation Policy and Guidelines

 - You will have 18 minutes for your talk, followed by 5 minutes for Q&A. Please design your charts to fit the time frame and practice to make sure you will not run out of time.

-- Most authors find that 10-12 charts is about right, as long as the charts are not overly complex or crowded.
-A structure that works for most talks is: Problem Introduction, Your Solution, Advantages and Disadvantages, Suggested Applications, Recommendations, Summary.
+- Most authors find that 10-12 charts are about right, as long as the charts are not overly complex or crowded.
+A structure that works for most talks is Problem Introduction, Your Solution, Advantages, and Disadvantages, Suggested Applications, Recommendations, Summary.

 - If you have special points you would like your Session Organizer to include in your introduction, please send them beforehand.
 You can find SO email addresses on the conference website homepage under the PROGRAM tab under "Tracks and Sessions."

 What to Bring to Big Sky

-- Your presentation on your own laptop computer and on a memory stick. iPads and smart phones may not display high resolution, and we don't have adapters for them.
-Please use a regular laptop.
-All laptops should be set to a screen resolution of 1024 x768 and with slides in a 16:9 ratio.
+- Your presentation on your own laptop computer and on a USB memory stick. iPads and smartphones may not display high resolution, and we don't have adapters for them.
+Please use a laptop.
+All laptops should be set to a screen resolution of 1920×1080 and with slides in a Widescreen 16:9 ratio.

 - If your Session Organizer has asked for a copy of your presentation to place on his/her laptop and confirmed successful receipt, you might travel light.
-However, as backup, please at least do bring a copy of your presentation on your own memory stick.
+However, as a backup, please at least do bring a copy of your presentation on your own memory stick.

 - Casual clothing.
-Dress is informal at all conference events, even for presenters.
+The dress is informal at all conference events, even for presenters.

 At Big Sky

 - Meet your session organizer ahead of the session so that he/she knows you and that you are there.
 Make sure he/she has enough information to properly introduce you.

 - Practice rooms will be available.
-Check the printed schedule for room number and time.
+Check the schedule for room number and time.